nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ]
 ```

+**Condition:** There may be no duplicate `Attendances`.
+1. Two `Attendances` are considered to be duplicates if the `attendanceDate` occurs in the same week of week-based-year.

-There is no enforcement of duplicate `Attendance` in storage.
+2. EduVault selects the first `Attendance` of duplicate `Attendance` entries as defined above to load from storage.

 ##### Uniqueness of objects
 For the purposes of storage into JSON format, EduVault defines two objects as distinct based on these factors: